-This work will enhance the awareness among companies of the use of digital technologies in the manufacturing sector and equip them with knowledge to make informed decisions regarding technology and business model choices.
+The project explores pathways to the digital integration and interoperability of manufacturing systems and processes (“future visions”).
+Hence, ConnectedFactories will enhance the awareness among companies of the use of digital technologies in the manufacturing sector, but also equip them with knowledge to make informed decisions regarding technology and business model choices.
 It will reinforce the European manufacturing industries’ position in the international scene.